FEUP-ESOF-2020-21/open-cx-t5g1-wevotewetalk/docs/README.md

 * Brainstorm
 * Join Talks

 All the tests are implemented using a package for flutter named [gherkin_flutter](https://pub.dev/packages/flutter_gherkin) and are completely automated.
-The automated tests of this features can be seen [here](https://github.com/FEUP-ESOF-2020-21/open-cx-t5g1-wevotewetalk/tree/gherkin/WeVoteWeTalk/we_vote_we_talk/Test).
+The automated tests for this features can be seen [here](https://github.com/FEUP-ESOF-2020-21/open-cx-t5g1-wevotewetalk/tree/gherkin/WeVoteWeTalk/we_vote_we_talk/Test).

 ---